 Jeff Pobst | Founder and Chief Executive Officer

-Jeff has been heavily involved in the gaming industry for almost fourteen years holding such roles as game programmer, producer, and chief operating officer.
-Most recently, before breaking off to found HPE, Jeff was a group leader at Microsoft for the Xbox and Xbox 360 platforms.
+Jeff has been heavily involved in the gaming industry for almost eighteen years holding such roles as game programmer, producer, and chief operating officer.
+Before breaking off to found HPE, Jeff was a group leader at Microsoft for the Xbox and Xbox 360 platforms.

-Jeff has shipped over 20 different game titles on four different platforms.
+Jeff has shipped over 25 different game titles on multiple platforms.
 He's also had the privilege of bringing games in the Half-Life, Homeworld, and Lord of the Rings franchises to market.
 Jeff acted as Sierra Studio's first external producer in 1998, granting him atypical involvement in all elements of the publishing business including developer acquisition, contract negotiation, profit and loss planning, forecasting, production oversight, manufacturing, documentation, interaction with quality assurance, marketing, and public relations.

 Later, when Jeff was a part of WXP, an independent game development house, he worked on the other side of the negotiation table, dealing with several publishers on contracts, overseeing budgets and executing business strategy.

 Jeff joined Microsoft in 2002 to head up a group of developer liaisons working closely with game developers on the Xbox and Xbox 360 platforms to help improve the potential of their titles.
 Jeff was the primary spokesperson for Microsoft when talking with game developers about Xbox 360 plans.
 He also represented the Advanced Technology Group on the third-party portfolio management team for the platform.
 Before Jeff entered game development, he earned a doctorate in Aerospace Engineering.
 At various times, he was a film student, a researcher, a systems engineer, and a project manager.

 Mark Terrano | Founder and Chief Creative Officer